Tesla's Musk says US factory closed for two days due to parts shortages

 Shares of Tesla fell 8per cent during the day after Bloomberg reported that production of Tesla's less expensive sedan, the Model 3, had been temporarily suspended, raising questions about whether it had enough supplies to keep the assembly line moving.

-Several automakers, including General Motors, Volkswagen, and Ford Motor, are hit by the shortage of chips, forcing them to scale down production.
+Several automakers, including General Motors Co, Volkswagen AG, and Ford Motor Co, are hit by the shortage of chips, forcing them to scale down production.

 "Fremont shut down for two days (parts shortages) & restarted yesterday," Musk said in a Twitter posting.